 Ye Olde Kings Head, 116 Santa Monica Blvd. in Santa Monica a half block away from the beach, opens 9am, is the most established and well-known gathering spot for limey expats in L.A.
 In the past they haven’t taken women’s soccer very seriously; supposedly this year they’re going to try to be better about it (though you may have to request the TV be turned to the game).
 Am listing this venue last…(LoL) Park in nearby City pay-garages, such as the one on 2nd Street, for about $10.

-FRANCE: The Atmosphere Mar Vista, 12034 Venice Blvd., may as well be the hub of the entire Cup in LA, being French like the host country plus still in ecstasy over the France championship in the men’s Cup last year.
+FRANCE: The Atmosphere Mar Vista, 12034 Venice Blvd., may as well be the hub of the French soccer fan community in LA, being French like the host country plus still in ecstasy over the France championship in the men’s Cup last year.
 Terrific, well-prepared food extending far beyond the usual café stuff.
 Recommended.

 Moulin Bistro, 248 Forest Ave., Laguna Beach will likely be the hub for OC.